cksystemsteaching/selfie/README.md

 > Virtual machine

 A *virtual machine* (VM) is essentially like an emulated machine, providing the same abstraction of a physical machine as an EM, except that the execution of code hosted by a VM is not done by an emulator but a *virtual machine monitor* (VMM) that runs a VM by *context switching* the VM to run on the machine that executes the VMM.
-We later see that virtual machines can be specialized to software processes that are implemented by an *operating system kernel* which is the counterpart to a VMM but for processes rather than virtual machines, using context switching as well.
+We later see that virtual machines can be abstracted to *software processes* that are implemented by an *operating system kernel* which is the counterpart to a VMM but for processes rather than virtual machines, using context switching as well.
 In short, emulated machines and virtual machines are identical, except for the mechanism of code execution.
 This is important to keep in mind.

 > Machine context